swipeid/demo/README.md

-# demo
+# swipeid-demo
-A rudimentary webservice using SwipeId for login
+Demo web service using SwipeId for login